Proud, arrogant and the ruler of Latveria; Doom is an intelligent schemer and chief competitor with the Red Skull in the quest for world domination.

 The sole graduate of HYDRA's reactivated Red Room program, and Natasha's rival.

 - Adaptation Name Change: In the comics, she was the second Black Widow and sought to replace her predecessor.
 Here, to avoid the confusion of having two characters with the same codename, she's called Crimson Widow from her second appearance onward.

-- Back for the Finale: She reappears along with the other villains in "House of M", which is the Season 5 finale and the final episode of the entire series.
+- Back for the Finale: She reappears along with the other villains in "House of M", which is the Season finale of Black Panther's Quest and the final episode of the entire series.

 - Even Evil Has Loved Ones: She keeps a framed childhood photograph of herself with her parents, and becomes visibly distressed when Natasha damages it.

 - Motive Decay: In her first appearance, she's obsessed with proving she's better than Natasha.
-When she shows up again in Season 4 (after Natasha and the other founding Avengers have been scattered throughout time), she now just wants to extort money from captured supervillains.
+When she shows up again in Secret Wars (after Natasha and the other founding Avengers have been scattered throughout time), she now just wants to extort money from captured supervillains.

 - The Starscream: She was initially Baron Strucker's enforcer, but ultimately betrayed him and hijacked his Winter Hulk project for her own ends.